L&Q charcoal textured image on content page header

 Working with L&Q’s neighbourhood committees

-Since 2011, the Foundation worked alongside L&Q’s neighbourhood committees to allocate funding for local projects and initiatives, giving our residents a real say in who and what we fund and telling us about local community needs.
+Since 2011, the Foundation has collaborated with L&Q residents to design projects and initiatives, giving residents a real say in who and what we fund and telling us about local community needs.

 2012